Seelengrab/Supposition.jl/README.md

    * targeted shrinking, counterexample shrinking and error-based shrinking are all supported
  * Combination of generators into new ones
  * Basic stateful testing
+ * Deterministic replaying of previously recorded counterexamples
- * Integration into existing frameworks
+ * Integration into existing frameworks through `Test.AbstractTestset`

 Please check out the [documentation](https://seelengrab.github.io/Supposition.jl/stable) for more information!